-Reactive arthritis is a chronic form of arthritis featuring the following three conditions: (1) inflamed joints, (2) inflammation of the eyes (conjunctivitis), and (3) inflammation of the genital, urinary, or gastrointestinal systems.
+Reactive arthritis is a chronic form of inflammatory arthritis featuring the following three conditions: (1) inflamed joints, (2) inflammation of the eyes (conjunctivitis), and (3) inflammation of the genital, urinary, or gastrointestinal systems.

 This form of joint inflammation is called "reactive arthritis" because it is felt to involve an immune system that is "reacting" to the presence of bacterial infections in the genital, urinary, or gastrointestinal systems.
 Accordingly, certain people's immune systems are genetically primed to react aberrantly when these areas are exposed to certain bacteria.
 The aberrant reaction of the immune system leads to spontaneous inflammation in the joints and eyes.
 This can be confounding to the patient and the doctor when the infection has long passed at the time of presentation with arthritis or eye inflammation.

 Reactive arthritis has, in the past, been referred to as Reiter syndrome (a term that has lost favor because of Dr. Hans Reiter's dubious past, one of enthusiastically embracing Nazi politics and medical abominations).
 In addition, Reiter syndrome would refer to a specific type of reactive arthritis limiting inflammation to the eyes, urethra, and joints.